 The brine calls for simple ingredients but adds so much flavor to the salmon.

-In a mixing bowl, whisk together the brine ingredients until the salt and sugar are fully dissolved.
+Step 3: In a mixing bowl, whisk together the water, salt, sugar, garlic powder and black pepper.
+Whisk until the salt and sugar are fully dissolved.
+Just make sure it is all dissolved before moving on.
+(Image 2).

-This is a step most people skip but please don't!
+IMPORTANT: This is a step that can be skipped but please don't!
 It makes all the difference when smoking salmon.

-Take the fish out of the refrigerator and dump out the brine.
+Step 6: Take the fish out of the refrigerator and dump out the brine.
 Place each piece of salmon on a cooling or other wire rack and dab it with a paper towel to remove the excess brine.
+You can even give it a very light rinse.
+(Image 4).

-Once the fish is all on a cooling rack put it back into the refrigerator for another 8-12 hours.
+Step 7: Once the fish is all on a cooling rack put it back into the refrigerator for another 8-12 hours.
+Again this step can be skipped but it does make a difference.

 You will notice the surface of the fish has developed a layer or film.
 This will help trap moisture and keep it from drying out.